codepath/web103_finalproject/README.md

 - [x] Showing current user's personal profile information including their full name, username, email, and phone number.
 The user can also update their information if needed.
 ![Userprofilemodifyinfo](https://github.com/user-attachments/assets/ddc9859d-d12d-401b-b3a8-5ed21648aea4)

-### Modify and Cancel Bookings

-- [ ] Allow users to view or cancel their bookings if their plans change, providing flexibility in managing appointments.

-### Search and Filter

-- [ ] Allow users to search for salons by name or location and filter results based on ratings, services offered, or distance.

-### User Reviews and Ratings

-- [ ] Provide a platform for users to leave reviews for salons and display ratings to help other users make informed choices.

 ## Installation Instructions